zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

 ## **Task 4:** Get OCI Credentials

-Before you can connect VB Studio to OCI, you need the unique Oracle Cloud Identifiers (OCIDs) of the VB Studio compartment and user, as well as other details of your environment.
+You now need the unique Oracle Cloud Identifiers (OCIDs) of the VB Studio compartment and user, as well as other details of your environment to help you connect VB Studio to OCI.
 You can get all this information from the Oracle Cloud console.

 1. First, let's retrieve the Tenancy OCID, Home Region, and Storage Namespace.
 In the navigation menu, select **Governance & Administration**, then under **Account Management**, select **Tenancy Details**.